zx80/flask-tester/README.md

 [Flask](https://flask.palletsprojects.com/)
 REST application back-end with password and token authentication based on [FlaskSimpleAuth](https://pypi.org/project/FlaskSimpleAuth/).
-The code uses _27_ lines of Python for implementing password authentication, admin group authorization, and routes token generation (2), identity tests (2) and an open cookie-based translation route.
+The code uses _27_ lines of Python for implementing password (basic and parameters) and token authentications, admin group authorization, and routes for token generation (2), identity tests (2) and an incredible open cookie-based translation service.

 ## Fixtures